Skip to content

 > Small actions, big results

-While they’re more costly, long-term measures, there are quite a few low-cost measures that will help you take control of energy use – quick-wins for reducing energy bills and cutting carbon emissions
+There are quite a few low-cost measures that will help you take control of energy use – quick-wins for reducing energy bills and cutting carbon emissions

-• Checking the building for draughts and adding appropriate draught proofing, looking in particular at windows and external doors.
-(Long-term, do they perhaps need upgrading?)
+- Checking the building for draughts and adding appropriate draught proofing, looking in particular at windows and external doors.
+Long-term, do they perhaps need upgrading?

-• Instal thermal blinds or curtains to help retain heat in cold weather and prevent overheating from direct sunlight.
+- Install thermal blinds or curtains to help retain heat in cold weather and prevent overheating from direct sunlight.
 Thermal blinds can offer up to 20-40% reduction in heat loss in the colder months, as well as reducing heat entering your building in the summer.

-• Upgrade heating controls so they can be easily set to match the times people are in the building, and you are not heating empty rooms.
+- Upgrade heating controls so they can be easily set to match the times people are in the building, and you are not heating empty rooms.

 Get downloading